MartinFombonne/Projects/CourseWork2/Readme.md

 __III- How to try it ?__

 >- First, you need to complete the requirements.
->- Then, simply add you dataset (TXT texts) to the IniFiles folder.
+>- Then, simply add files to the IniFiles folder.
 >- You are now ready to go, you simply run the SID.py script.
 >- That would pop a selection menu where you can choose between actions as a Data Owner or a simple user.
 Here we don't talk about authentication but obviously in a real word application there should be a way to be identify as a Dataowner or a user.
 >- The first think you want to do the is to send you initial dataset to the CSP(Press 1 ).
 This operation can take some times depends on how many files and their sizes.